gitmuhammedalbayrak/TurkAI/README.md

-**Description:**

-This project, developed with Flask and Python, is an AI emulator or AI satirist inspired by Nasreddin Hodja's "Parrot and Turkey" fable: TurkAI.

----

-**README.md:**

 # Thinking Turkey AI

 This project is an experimental AI chat application with an interface similar to ChatGPT.
 It is inspired by the humor of Nasreddin Hodja's "Turkey and Parrot" fable.